Jury & Awards 2 Minutes Short Film Award

-For the seventh time, Filmwinter Stuttgart has called for submissions from emerging artists up to the age of 35 to take part in this new international short film competition for films of up to 2 minutes.
-The jury, comprising Stefanie Oberhoff, Marko Schacher and Anna Vasof, will assess works that realize the format in a creative and innovative way.
-All films will be screened at Saturday, 19th of January 2019 at 21:30 at FITZ!
+For the eighth time, Filmwinter Stuttgart has called for submissions from emerging artists up to the age of 35 to take part in this international short film competition for films of up to 2 minutes.
+The jury, comprising Miriam Gossing & Lina Sieckmann and Peter Holl will assess works that realize the format in a creative and innovative way.
+All films will be screened at Saturday, 18th of January 2020 at 07:00pm at FITZ!
 Cinema.

 2 Minutes Short Film Award

 The jury prize with an amount of 1,500 euros for a work up to a maximum of 2 minutes is sponsored by SAE Institute Stuttgart.